Guide to the

 • buffer CITs (collective investment trusts)

-This 2-minute video is an example of how the Buffer Strategy works, in point-to-point and laddered products.
+This 2-minute video is an example of how the Target Buffer Strategy works, in point-to-point and laddered products.

-This guide provides an in-depth discussion of the Buffer Strategy:
+This guide provides an in-depth discussion of the Target Buffer Strategy:

-Why invest in the Buffer Strategy?
+Why invest in the Target Buffer Strategy?

-Why invest in the Buffer Strategy?
+Why invest in the Target Buffer Strategy?

 Protecting losses can help investors stay invested